Is Maryland & Delaware Medical Cannabis ConfidentialGreen Relief Health Admin

 It is also important to note that there is one notable exception on who can access your medical cannabis records in the state of Maryland.
 The Maryland State Police query individuals who seek to purchase a gun about their status as a medical cannabis patient and bar those who disclose that they are medical cannabis patients from making the transaction.
 Individuals who provide false information by failing to disclose that they are a medical cannabis patient when purchasing a firearm are in violation of federal statute, punishable by up to 10 years in prison and a fine of as much as $250,000.

 At Green Relief Health, we take privacy very seriously.
 We make it a priority to clearly communicate how we use and disclose any of your personal information.
 Our commitment to privacy is equal to our commitment to providing patients with compassionate care.
 At our facility all your records are stored in a HIPAA secure way.
 This means that no one outside of our team can access your information.
-This also means that we ensure that our team uses and accesses your information if it needs to in accordance with every Maryland and federal law.
+This also means that we ensure that our team uses and accesses your information if it needs to in accordance with every Maryland, Delaware, and federal law.

 When you are looking for a facility to help assist you in this process you should always make sure that your medical provider is adhering to all patient confidentially laws.
 Unfortunately, there are some providers in this area that do not take this seriously and that is wrong.

-During your medical cannabis certification process, Maryland law states that you must have a bona fide patient-provider relationship.
-Maryland law clearly defines what this means.
+During your medical cannabis certification process, Delaware and Maryland law states that you must have a bona fide patient-provider relationship.
+Maryland and Delaware law clearly defines what this means.
 Essentially, it is a treatment or counseling relationship between a provider and patient in which the provider reviews the patient’s relevant medical records, completes an in-person or tele-medicine assessment of the patient’s medical history and current medical condition, creates and maintains medically standardized records, expects to monitor patient program, and takes any medically indicated action to follow up.

 This means that any legitimate provider will need to keep your records on hand, but this also means that it needs to be done in a secure way.
 If you find a provider that tries to certify you without this type of relationship they are violating the law and potentially putting you in jeopardy as well.
 It is important that you ensure that any provider you see makes sure that you have a legitimate patient-provider relationship.